Last updated: May 28th, 2023. This policy is subject to change without notice.

 Hey Epiphora utilizes affiliate links to track sales via cookies.
 All gathered information is stored on individual affiliate programs’ servers, not my own.
 These programs do not make customers’ personally-identifying data visible to me as an affiliate.
 A few of the programs log IP addresses, but I do not look at, keep, or use them for any purpose.

-Email addresses and names (if specified) are collected by MailerLite when a user chooses to sign up for my email newsletter, using a double opt-in system to ensure consent.
-Users may unsubscribe at any time from the footers of these emails, or I can unsubscribe them manually by request.
+Email addresses and names (if specified) are collected by MailerLite when a user chooses to sign up for my email newsletter.
+Users may unsubscribe at any time from the footers of these emails, or I can unsubscribe them or delete them manually by request.

 As a single-person operation, I also store some information locally.
 On a password-protected computer on a private, password-protected wifi network, I retain spreadsheet copies of newsletter/email subscribers and giveaway entrants from MailerLite and Gleam, in case I lose access to the original lists.
 These files, exported directly from the services mentioned, may contain IP addresses and/or geolocation data.
 However, these files are not used for any other purpose other than back-up — and are never shared.

 Whenever I mention the name of a reader, such as in my giveaway wrap-up posts, I have confirmed their consent first.